-Google Ads can either take your money like a slot machine in Vegas after your luck runs out, or catapult your business's profitability like a snowmaker dressing a ski slope – Cha-Ching, Cha-Ching!
-This article offers six Google Ads tips that come from a CEO at a debt relief company, who is Adwords Certified and Adwords obsessed, and who watched his business grow by 300% over the last 36 months, thanks to Google Ads and search engine marketing (SEM).
+Google Ads can either take your money like a slot machine in Vegas after your luck runs out, or catapult your business's profitability like a snowmaker dressing a ski slope — Cha-Ching, Cha-Ching!
+This article offers six Google Ads tips that come from a CEO at a debt relief company, who is Google Ads Certified and Google Ads obsessed, and who watched his business grow by 300% over the last 36 months, thanks to Google Ads and search engine marketing (SEM).

 1. Find the Best Keywords & Personalize the User's Journey

 You want to advertise for the most competitive keywords on Google Ads, which are relevant to your business.
 If you are still digging for gold and hoping to find those hidden gems with high search volume and low competition, you could be digging forever.
 In 2018, most of the high-quality keywords are already found and being used.
-So, unfortunately, you do need to pay to play, however with the right strategy in place on Ads – you could spend much less than your competitors for that same keyword.
+So, unfortunately, you do need to pay to play, however you can use a Google keyword traffic tool to put the right strategy in place on Ads — you could spend much less than your competitors for that same keyword.

 Here is how to do it: